 4. Use a sharp pair of scissors to cut the loops of yarn on the side opposite your binding yarn.

 5. Use a tapestry needle to thread the ends of the tied strand through 1-3 beads.

 6. Thread the ends of the yarn back through the beads, but keep a small loop sticking out of the last bead.

 7. Let the open end of that yarn hang together with the rest of the tassel yarn.
 Cut another piece of yarn and wrap it around the bottom of the loop, next to the beads.

 8. Tie 2-3 tight knots to secure the beads onto the loop.

 9. Thread the ends of that strand into the tapestry needle.

 10. Use the needle to pull those ends through the beads and add them to the rest of the tassel yarn.

 11. Cut another strand of yarn and wrap it several times around the top of the tassel, a little below the beads.
 Tie the ends with a tight double knot.

-12. Use scissors to trim the ends of the tassel strands to make them even.
+12. Let the extra yarn from the last step hang down with the rest of the tassel yarns.
+Use scissors to trim the ends of the tassel strands to make them even.